Murder of Phoenix Netts: Police statements

 Detective chief inspector John Turner, the senior investigating officer, said "The nature of this incident is distressing and we’re working around the clock to fully understand what has happened.
 Someone’s life has been lost and our priority is to identify the victim and get answers for her family.
 Searches have taken place in the surrounding area for evidence-gathering and no remains have been found as part of these searches.
 Our major crime investigation team is working in collaboration with the West Midlands police homicide team to carry out further enquiries."

-On Thursday 14 May 2020 a Gloucestershire police spokesman said "Officers have been granted a 36-hour magistrates’ extension to continue questioning two people who were arrested on suspicion of murder.
+On 14 May 2020 a Gloucestershire police spokesman said "Officers have been granted a 36-hour magistrates’ extension to continue questioning two people who were arrested on suspicion of murder.
 Overnight a 12-hour custody extension had been granted for both the woman aged in her 20s and from Birmingham and the man aged in his 30s and from Wolverhampton.
 The further 36-hour extension was granted at around midday today and means they can remain in custody for further questioning.
 Due to the ongoing investigation, road closures and scene guards are likely to remain in place.
 Gloucestershire constabulary would like to thank local residents and those impacted by the cordons for their patience during this time."

-On Friday 15 May 2020, Gloucestershire police said "A postmortem examination yesterday was found to be inconclusive and further examinations are ongoing to establish the cause of death.
+On 15 May 2020, Gloucestershire police said "A postmortem examination yesterday was found to be inconclusive and further examinations are ongoing to establish the cause of death.
 DNA testing is also ongoing to identify the female victim.
 Searches have continued today around the area of Stowfield Quarry, near Coleford, and some road closures remain in place in the surrounding area.